101 Things to do in Bournemouth – Highcliffe Beach

 Highcliffe Beach for Children

 Not my favourite beach because it’s mainly shingle and the access is steep and uneven.
 And there are no facilities.
-In addition, the coastal path is a very popular dog walking route, so there’s a lot of dog poo.
+In addition, the coastal path is a very popular dog walking route, so there’s a lot of dogs.
+And dog poo.
 I wouldn’t bring children here.

 Dogs

-• Updated: September 2025
+• Updated: January 2026

 I hope you found this information useful.
 For more inspiration on things to do in and around Bournemouth, check out my 101 Things to do in Bournemouth here.